-You may have noticed a symbol on detergent bottles and boxes available in stores or online. – the letters h and e separated by a red dot on a field of blue surrounded by a white circle swirl.
-Now, that doesn’t mean the detergent is for men only.
+Walk down the laundry detergent aisle in any store and almost every single bottle and box and bag has a little symbol on the label – the letters h and e separated by a red dot on a field of blue surrounded by a white circle swirl.
+Now, that HE doesn’t mean the detergent is for men only.
 It actually stands for High Efficiency laundry detergent.

-Learn what that means and when and if you should use an HE detergent.
+Learn what that high efficiency means and when and if you should use an HE detergent in your washer.

 What Is High Efficiency Laundry Detergent?

-Any laundry detergent or laundry product like stain removers, boosters and even fabric softeners with the HE symbol are formulated to be used in high efficiency washing machines like front load washers as well as top load washers that use less water.
+Any laundry detergent or laundry product like stain removers, boosters and even fabric softeners with the HE symbol are formulated to be used in high efficiency washing machines like front load washers as well as top load washers.
+High efficiency washers - both front and top load - use much less water than an older standard washer.
 The HE detergents are developed as low-sudsing and quick dispersing cleaners for use in low water volume machines.
 HE detergents are developed to hold soil in suspension in that lower volume of water so it is not re-deposited onto clean clothes.